gr-yb/yugabyte-differential-backup/differential-backup.md

 # Differential Backups

 The current distributed backup implementation meets the efficiency and consistency goals stated in the [design for a full, distributed backup](https://github.com/yugabyte/yugabyte-db/blob/master/architecture/design/distributed-backup-and-restore.md) for in-cluster backups.
 The snapshot directories are created quickly and files are stored efficiently by using hard links.
-Hence, no matter how many times a file is present in different snapshots, it only uses the storage of one file.
+Hence no matter how many times a file is present in different snapshots it only uses the storage of one file.
 However when each snapshot is copied off-cluster the files referred to by the hard links are copied.
 So if a file is present in 5 snapshots, there will be 5 full copies in off-cluster storage.
 As the database grows the time and storage to copy off-cluster increases and can become impractical.

 Differential backups share the goals, recovery scenarios, and features of [Point In Time Recovery (PITR) and Incremental Backups
-](https://github.com/yugabyte/yugabyte-db/blob/master/architecture/design/distributed-backup-point-in-time-recovery.md) but the major difference is that differential backups will only restore to the time when a snapshot is created while PITR and incremental backups can restore to specific points in time.
+](https://github.com/yugabyte/yugabyte-db/blob/master/architecture/design/distributed-backup-point-in-time-recovery.md) with the difference that differential backups will only restore to the time when a snapshot is created while PITR and incremental backups can restore to specific points in time.

 ## Goals